 New York Creek Trail

-Each spring the cycling season is kicked off with the Annual Ride for the Pass event which takes place every May.
+Each spring the cycling season kicks off with the Annual Ride for the Pass event which takes place every May before the road is open to car traffic.

 Snowmobilers are also able to utilize the road, providing access to ski mountaineering adventures further from the parking lot.